the-draupnir-project/draupnir-documentation/docs/contributing/CONTRIBUTING.md

 other projects: the
 [Developer Certificate of Origin](https://developercertificate.org/) (DCO).
-This is a simple declaration that you wrote the contribution or otherwise have the right to contribute it to Matrix:
+This is a simple declaration that you wrote the contribution or otherwise have the right to contribute it to The Draupnir Project:

 ```
 Developer Certificate of Origin